Inventory (library and archive): Management of sampling surveys

-Costs for sampling 384 random items at the University of Illinois at Urbana-Champaign in 1987 were less than $5000.
-The UIUC Library employed eleven graduate students from the school of library and information science, who received training and supervision.
+Costs for sampling 384 random items at the University of Illinois Urbana-Champaign in 1987 were less than $5000.
+The University of Illinois Urbana-Champaign Library employed eleven graduate students from the school of library and information science, who received training and supervision.
 Each surveyor collected forty samples, 90% of the surveys were completed on the first day in 5.5 survey hours.

 Analysis of results

 Information from samples can easily be recorded in Excel or some other spreadsheet program, where simple analysis can be performed.
 For preservation purposes, librarians want to know the condition of their collections: what percentage of the books are acidic?
 What percentage of the collection is damaged?
 Does more damage take place on cramped shelves?
 Does the library need to be concerned with books printed in Eastern Europe?
 Etc. After identifying the issues of primary concern in the collection, preservation measures should be considered.
 What needs to happen as soon as possible to preserve the collection?
 What choices can be delayed for some time?
 Does the library have a preservation plan in its collection management policy?
 Is there a budget for maintaining the collections?
 What can be extrapolated from the data about what might happen to the collection in ten to twenty years?

 Using the results of the library's collection assessment, budgetary requests can be substantiated by data.
 The library needs an increase in budget to care for aging collections, or the library needs an increase in funding to add new materials for our students to meet deficiencies and weaknesses.
 This strategy was employed by the Joyner Library at East Carolina University after an inventory and shelf-analysis project in 2005.